Pricing, bundling, and driver behavior in crowdsourced delivery: Problem definition and mathematical formulation

 \begin{definition}[Logistic acceptance probability] The logistic function estimating the acceptance probability of \crowdshipper $w\in N$ for bundle $b\in B$ in exchange for compensation $C$ is defined as

-Here, $\alpha^w$ is the coefficient of the intercept, $B^w=\{\beta_1^w,\dots,\beta_n^w\}$ and $D^w=\{\delta_1^w, \dots, \delta_m^w\}$ account for the coefficients of a set of $n+m$ predictors, and $\gamma^w$ is the coefficient for the compensation offered.
-Furthermore, $X_{wb}$ are $n$ non-negative and additive values of the predictors that depend on the bundle (and possibly the driver), $Y_{w}$ are $m$ values of predictors that depend on properties of the driver alone independent of the offered bundle, and $C$ is the compensation offered.
+Here, $\alpha^w$ is the coefficient of the intercept, $B^w=\{\beta_1^w,\dots,\beta_n^w\}$ and $D^w=\{\delta_1^w, \dots, \delta_m^w\}$ are the coefficients of a set of $n+m$ predictors, and $\blue{\gamma^w>0}$ is the coefficient for the compensation offered, \blue{where the positive sign reflects that higher compensation increases the acceptance probability.} Furthermore, $X_{wb}$ are $n$ non-negative and additive values of the predictors that depend on the bundle (and possibly the driver), $Y_{w}$ are $m$ values of predictors that depend on properties of the driver alone independent of the offered bundle, and $C$ is the compensation offered.

 \end{definition}